 - Generally, life insurance values are not counted as a resource with determining eligibility for financial aid.
 Also, life insurance can supplement other education funding methods like education savings accounts and qualified state tuition savings plans.

 - Life insurance provides potential tax-deferred access to the cash value through interest-bearing policy loans.
-But, any withdrawals may be taxable and will reduce the death benefit.
+But, any withdrawals may be taxable and will reduce the death benefit and may cause the policy to lapse.

 Paying for higher education or specialty education may take multiple resources — but life insurance could be a part of the equation.